Chih-Yu/Chih-Yu.github.io/content/projects/Pose-RobotArm-HRI/index.md

 ## Key Technical Modules

 ### 1. Vision & Depth Sensing (Intel® RealSense™)
-The system utilizes infrared (IR) laser and RGB sensors to capture 3D spatial mapping ($X, Y, Z$).
+The system utilizes infrared (IR) laser and RGB sensors to capture 3D spatial mapping \\(X, Y, Z\\).
 This allows the system to distinguish the user's distance and accurately map movements to the robot's coordinate system.

 ### 2. Gesture Estimation (MediaPipe)
 The MediaPipe Pose model identifies key landmarks.
 We specifically focus on the Shoulder, Elbow, and Wrist joints to create a 3D mapping for the robot arm.